adj1984-gh/house-sitting-app/readme.md

   - `components/HouseSittingApp.tsx` - Removed Schedule tab, added date selector, integrated schedule into Overview
 - **Result**: Cleaner, more intuitive interface with multi-day schedule viewing capability

+### ✅ Scheduling Logic & Display Fixes (December 2024)
+- **Issues Fixed**: Multiple scheduling problems with house instruction services
+- **Problems Resolved**:
+  - **Timezone Issues**: House cleaning scheduled for Tuesday was showing on Wednesday due to timezone handling
+  - **Reminder Timing**: Reminders were showing on the same day as the event instead of the day before
+  - **One-Time Event Display**: House instructions changed to one-time events weren't showing scheduling information in the UI
+- **Solutions Implemented**:
+  - **PST/PDT Timezone Fix**: Hardcoded all date calculations to use PST timezone (`-08:00` offset) for consistent scheduling
+  - **Corrected Reminder Logic**: Fixed reminder calculation to show on the day before the scheduled event
+  - **One-Time Event Support**: Updated House Instructions section to display scheduling information for one-time events
+- **Technical Details**:
+  - **Date Parsing**: All dates now use `'T00:00:00-08:00'` format to force PST timezone
+  - **Day Calculations**: `getDay()` now returns correct day of week in PST regardless of user's local timezone
+  - **Display Logic**: Added support for one-time events in House Instructions scheduling display
+- **User Experience Improvements**:
+  - **Accurate Scheduling**: Events now appear on the correct dates as intended
+  - **Proper Reminders**: Day-before reminders show on the correct day
+  - **Complete Information**: All scheduled services show their timing details in the House Instructions section
+- **Files Changed**:
+  - `lib/database.ts` - Fixed timezone handling and reminder logic for house instruction scheduling
+  - `components/HouseSittingApp.tsx` - Added one-time event display support in House Instructions section
+- **Result**: Reliable scheduling system that works consistently in PST/PDT timezone with proper reminder timing

 ### ✅ Service Reminder Display Enhancement (December 2024)
 - **Enhancement**: Improved service reminder display to show reminders at the bottom of the schedule instead of specific time slots
 - **User Request**: When "set reminder" option is chosen on house instructions, show reminders at bottom of schedule, not at a specific time